Why Muslims Are Rising Fastest and the Unaffiliated Are Shrinking as a Share of the World’s Population

 In addition to fertility rates and age distributions, religious switching is likely to play a role in the growth of religious groups.
 But conversion patterns are complex and varied.
 In some countries, it is fairly common for adults to leave their childhood religion and switch to another faith.
 In others, changes in religious identity are rare, legally cumbersome or even illegal.

 The Pew Research Center projections attempt to incorporate patterns in religious switching in 70 countries where surveys provide information on the number of people who say they no longer belong to the religious group in which they were raised.
 In the projection model, all directions of switching are possible, and they may be partially offsetting.
+Incorporating different types of sampling methods to conduct such surveys could prove beneficial in avoiding data misinterpretation, but considering the massive population of most countries, accurate results become difficult to obtain.
 In the United States, for example, surveys find that some people who were raised with no religious affiliation have switched to become Christians, while some who grew up as Christians have switched to become unaffiliated.
 These types of patterns are projected to continue as future generations come of age.
 (For more details on how and where switching was modeled, see the Methodology.
 For alternative growth scenarios involving either switching in additional countries or no switching at all, see Chapter 1.)

 Over the coming decades, Christians are expected to experience the largest net losses from switching.
 Globally, about 40 million people are projected to switch into Christianity, while 106 million are projected to leave, with most joining the ranks of the religiously unaffiliated.
 (See chart above.)